IntroQG-2017/Exercise-8/README.md

 3.

 ## Problem 2: Visualizing uncertainty
+In this problem we will continue to develop our Python mathematical and plotting skills by visualizing the calculated sample geochronological ages from Problem 1 using the *normal distribution*.

 ## Hints
-If you get stuck, have a look at the [hints for this week's exercise]().
+If you get stuck, have a look at the [hints for this week's exercise](https://github.com/Intro-Quantitative-Geology/Lesson-8-Basic-geostatistics/blob/master/Lesson/hints.md).

 ### Footnote(s)
 [1]: [Coutand, I., Whipp, D.M., Grujic, D., Bernet, M., Fellin, M.G., Bookhagen, B., Landry, K.R., Ghalley, S.K. and Duncan, C., 2014.
 Geometry and kinematics of the Main Himalayan Thrust and Neogene crustal exhumation in the Bhutanese Himalaya derived from inversion of multithermochronologic data. *Journal of Geophysical Research: Solid Earth*, *119*(2), pp.1446-1481](https://dx.doi.org/10.1002/2013JB010891)